 What Does Sober Curious Mean?

 Sober curious is a philosophy of living.
-It is the intentional and deliberate choice to pause on drinking booze for a designated amount of time.
+It is the intentional and deliberate choice to pause drinking booze for a designated amount of time.
 Instead of drinking, the sober curious replace the default alcohol habit with positive, life-affirming activities that make you feel more present in daily life.
 It’s also non-judgmental and avoids labeling people as alcoholics or recovering alcoholics.

 The sober curious movement was first trademarked by Ruby Warrington, a British author, through her now-famous book, Sober Curious: The Blissful Sleep, Greater Focus, Limitless Presence, and Deep Connection Awaiting Us All on the Other Side of Alcohol.
 She promotes the choice of sobriety as a conscious lifestyle.

 According to Warrington, sober curious means “to choose to question, or get curious about, every impulse, invitation, and expectation to drink, versus mindlessly going along with the dominant drinking culture.”
-She came up with the idea after too many groggy mornings from over drinking the night before.
+She came up with the idea after too many groggy mornings from over-drinking the night before.
 Later, she went on to host alcohol-free events for adults who decided to stop over-drinking as a way to self-medicate from daily stress.

 Abstinence from Alcohol Has Its Perks

 Drinking less alcohol can also benefit more casual drinkers.
-Proponents of the sober curious lifestyle often report better sleep, less anxiety, more intentional focus and better decision making in their everyday lives.
+Proponents of the sober curious lifestyle often report better sleep, less anxiety, more intentional focus, and better decision-making in their everyday lives.
 As an added bonus, the sober curious community feels that they are part of a hangover-free movement that fosters health benefits, deeper relationships, and mindfulness about what they are putting into their body.

 Many people have decided to focus on the sober curious movement as an act of self-care and well-being.
 For instance, Dry January and going for an alcohol-free mocktail have been trending since Warrington wrote her book.
 As a result, many people and parents are now waking up to a healthier way of life.
 Americans who have taken part in the sober curious movement have reported feeling more present, increased creativity, and weight loss.

-In addition to improving well-being, pausing on the alcohol can also boost your bank account!
+In addition to improving well-being, pausing on alcohol can also boost your bank account!
 According to research, Americans have reported saving more than $300 a month by saying no to booze.
 In an unpredictable economy and a chapter where you want to stay healthy, pausing on the liquor is an easy way to save money.
-Alcohol consumption not only weakens your immune system, but it also depletes your wallet.
+Alcohol consumption not only weakens your immune system but also depletes your wallet.
 Looking at a pause on drinking as an act of empowerment is the key to making this lifestyle shift.